-- In the Commedia Dante creates two categories, focusing more attention on the first: 1) those who are excluded from the Christian dispensation temporally (being born before the birth of Christ); 2) those who are excluded geographically (being born after the birth of Christ, but in non-Christian lands)
+- those who are excluded from the Christian dispensation geographically, being born after the birth of Christ, but in non-Christian lands

 - Dante’s Limbo also houses a few contemporary virtuous non-Christians, notably three Muslims: a general and Sultan of Egypt, Saladin (Ṣalāḥ ad-Dīn), and two philosophers, Avicenna (Ibn-Sīnā) and Averroes (Ibn Rushd)